jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 # Microfrontends: fully business components

-As I'm saying in the previous sections, the target is to build end-to-end business components that applications can load in a decoupled way (by a http call) and technology agnostic.
+As I'm saying in the previous sections, **the target is to build end-to-end business components** that applications can load in a decoupled way (by a http call) and technology agnostic.

 If we could build fully business components, independent and composed of all the necessary elements, versionables, developed, owned and maintained by a team and loaded and integrated at runtime in the application, we will be building little end-to-end products to be delivered to the different applications that need to include these business features.

-The following picture summarizes the idea behind Microfrontends:
+The following picture summarizes the idea behind this concept:

 ![microfrontends-idea](/images/microfrontends/microfrontends-idea.png)